-Creating an app for your ecommerce store boosts your brand visibility and recognition in the marketplace.
+Creating an app for your eCommerce store boosts your brand visibility and recognition in the marketplace.
 Your app can reinforce what makes you stand out, engage more shoppers, and bolster customer patronage.
 Statistics even show that 59% of buyers consider the option to purchase on mobile a crucial factor for brand selection.

-To set your brand apart, invite more shoppers, and prove yourself worth selecting, develop your app with stellar user experience.
+To set your brand apart, invite more shoppers, and prove yourself worth selecting, develop your app with a stellar user experience.
 It should have features such as:

 - Smooth navigation and interface.
 Make your app’s destinations quick to access (applying as few screen taps as possible) and easy on the eyes.
 Putting negative space and using readable font styles can help achieve this.

 - Quick login and checkout.
 Apply options to log in via email or social networks or offer auto-complete features (ask first for permission to store information), so users don’t need to fill in their credentials manually every time.
 Have a seamless checkout as well by minimizing unnecessary steps.

 - Brand consistency.
 Display your branding identity elements in the same manner throughout your app (and other channels).
 Keep a stylebook so you don’t lose track of your store’s predefined colors, typeface, image and photo styles, etc., (or similar).

 Now, building your brand doesn’t stop at developing your app.
 To maintain your positive reputation, you have to maintain its security from threats such as hacking, system malfunction, and accidental deletion.
 Remember, losing your code and data can destroy your bottom line and customer relationships, land you in hot legal water, and even shut down your business.

 Secure your app by backing up your code and data frequently.
 If you built your app with Microsoft Azure DevOps, use automated backup tools such as Backrightup (designed specifically for Azure DevOps).